1967 NFL playoffs: Final standings

+Postseason

+Bracket

 Within each conference, the two division winners qualified for the playoffs.
 In the first round, the Capitol Division winner met the Century Division winner in the Eastern Conference game, while the Coastal Division winner faced the Central Division winner in the Western Conference game.
 The conference champions advanced to the NFL Championship Game, whose winner played the American Football League champion in Super Bowl II at the Orange Bowl in Miami on January 14.
 The losers of the conference championship games met in the third place Playoff Bowl, also in Miami, on January 7.